wilfredinni/python-cheatsheet/cheatsheet/virtual-environments.md

+---
+title: Virtual environments - Python Cheatsheet
+description: The use of a Virtual Environment is to test python code in encapsulated environments and to also avoid filling the base Python installation with libraries we might use for only one project.
+---

 # Virtual Environment

 The use of a Virtual Environment is to test python code in encapsulated environments and to also avoid filling the base Python installation with libraries we might use for only one project.